 I also came to the realization that I was tired of modeling South Carolina.
 Yes, the Palmetto State has been home since 2007.
 But I'm from New York and I've been enamored with the Pennsylvania Railroad since I first visited Horseshoe Curve with my dad in 1996.
 Initially I resisted modeling the Pennsy because of the lack of steam available in N Scale.
 But then I bought Kato's magnificent Broadway Limited model and that was it.
 I decided to model the Pennsy.
 And why not?
 I had ample space to do it justice.
 Even better, being the Pennsy, the layout would includ some urban "Bright Lights, Big City" and "Big Coal."

-One Layout, Three Eras:
+One Layout, Two Eras:

 In 1968, the Pennsylvania Railroad merged with rival New York Central to form the Penn Central Transportation Company.
 The merger wasn't successful to put it mildly and the PC was merged with several other bankrupt northeastern railroads to form Conrail in 1976.
 When I first visited Horseshoe Curve in 1996 Conrail was running the show.

 My 1996 visit to HSC was my first exposure to big-time freight railroading.
 I grew up on Long Island, NY and my idea of railroading consisted of the Long Island Railroad's diesel push-pull and electric MU commuter trains.
 Seeing those big blue locomotives haul mile-long freights up those grades left and impression on me.
 So I decided to also acquire a fleet of Conrail locomotives and modern rolling stock to represent Conrail in the mid 1990s.
 However, when I switched to DCC, I discovered most of my Conrail fleet would be both costly and difficult to convert.
 I ended up selling it all in 2017.